gregle/TwitchBot/README.md

 Welcome to TwitchBot!

 Someday it'll actually do something maybe if everyone has enough freetime/drive to actually get it off the ground or whatever.
-As it stands the project uses DynamoDB as its backend.
+As it stands the project uses MongoDB as its backend.

 ## Setup